What could be hazardous about a helium-filled party balloon, you ask? After all, balloons are supposed to be fun, right? The answer may surprise you.

 Since lungs are not a rigid container, actual time to reach 1.7 psi may be slightly longer than 0.22 seconds.
 However, calculations clearly show that, given the flow rate and pressure available from a helium balloon-filling system, human lungs can be fatally overpressured in a fraction of a second.
 Victims simply do not have time to react.

 Henry G. Wickes Jr., P.E., CSP, is a consultant with and professional associate of Madeley Safety Engineers in Bryan, Tex.
 979-693-2041.

-This article is excerpted from the December, 1996, issue of Professional Safety magazine with permission of the publisher and the author.
+This article is excerpted from Professional Safety magazine with permission of the publisher and the author.